BhaveshVarma1/music-metrics/README.md

 ## What I Learned (Login portion):

 In this unit, despite it not being as lengthy as past units, I still learned a lot.
 One thing I thought was interesting was the different methods of authorization, like SSO, OAuth, etc. I also was unaware of things like AWS Cognito and Google Firebase, so it is interesting to know that even though I didn't use those for this class, there are third party options available for me to use.
 I was also interested to learn about password hashing.
 I attempted to add this functionality to my own project a couple weeks ago and had I read ahead to this unit, a lot of questions could have been answered.

+## What I Learned (WebSocket portion):

+WebSockets are really cool.
+As mentioned above, I have at least a little bit of experience with most of the concepts in this class, but the WebSocket protocol was completely new to me.
+I've never had a project before this that requires me to need that type of connection, but it is insanely useful.
+It honestly surprises me that it wasn't developed sooner.
+It is so nice for the client to not have to constantly poll the server for new information, and I'm sure it makes the total runtime in the end a certain amount faster.
+To add upon that, linking multiple clients to each other in a sort of web-chat feature isn't nearly as complex as you would think, and certainly simpler than it would have been 20 years ago.
+I definitely plan on using WebSocket quite a lot throughout my life of web/app development.